projectcalico/calico/security/kubernetes-nodes.md

 EOF
 ```

-The final step is to update the **FailsafeInboundHostPorts** and remove unnecessary failsafe ports.
+The final task is to update the **FailsafeInboundHostPorts** and remove unnecessary failsafe ports.
 Without this step, the control plane is still accessible on ports 2379 and 2380.
 First, get the current **FelixConfiguration**: